Coherence Attacks and Countermeasures in Interposer-Based Systems: Background, Motivation, and Contributions

-Here we review the key concepts of IC and interposer technology, hardware security, and cache coherence protocols.
-Based on respective challenges for the state-of-art, we are motivating our proposed interposer-based root of trust.
-We also outline the background of the baseline system architecture.
+Here, we review key concepts of interposer technology, hardware security, and cache coherence protocols.
+We also motivate the contributions of our work considering the security challenges and promises for the respective state-of-the-art.